If you’re an Air Miles collector, you know that the options for actually redeeming your rewards can get a bit complicated.

 Want to get the BEST value for your Air Miles?
 Download the PDF version of this guide - and read it anywhere when you want.

 With Air Miles Cash, your miles can always be redeemed at a rate of 95 miles = $10.
-That gives each single mile a value of 10.5 cents.
-This is known as the cost per mile or CPM and is an easy way of comparing reward value.
+That gives each mile a value of 10.5 cents.

-My go-to reward was always the free movie certificates because they gave a 30 cent per mile value, nearly triple the cash rate.
-Years ago that reward disappeared so I switched to car washes which also had a high value.
+My go-to reward was always the free movie certificates because they gave 30 CPM, nearly triple the cash rate.
+Years ago, that reward disappeared so I switched to car washes which also had a high value.
 Not long after, that one was gone too – followed by the great selection of gift cards they used to offer.

 The good news?

-There’s a few things left worth redeeming for and I’m going to tell you what they are.
+There are a few things left that are worth redeeming for and I’m going to tell you what they are.

 Here are the top 5: